 IF RED FOOD COLORING IS DETECTED, PLEASE CHECK THE FOLLOWING:

-- Are the wing nuts on securely?
+- Are the wingnuts on securely?
 Please do not tighten the wing nuts using any tools; they should be hand tightened to a snug fit, but not more.
-If the wing nuts are on too tight, this could cause stripping on the threads of the stem, preventing a correct seal.
+If the wingnuts are on too tight, this could cause stripping on the stem's threads, preventing a correct seal.

 - Are you using actual “red food coloring” or another color or type of color?
 Red food coloring is the only type recommended for this test.

-- Is the washer for the stem inside the upper chamber and is the wing nut secured at the bottom?
-If the washer is on the outside of the chamber with the wing nut, you will not have a proper seal, which will cause your system to fail the test.
+- Is the washer for the stem inside the upper chamber, and is the wing nut secured at the bottom?
+If the washer is outside the chamber with the wing nut, you will not have a proper seal, which will cause your system to fail the test.
 Place the washer on the inside of the upper chamber and re-run the test.

 - Are you re-testing an element that you think may have failed the test?
 If so, rinse off and re-prime the element first.
 Additionally, make sure you pour any excess water out of the bottom tank.
-Also, if you are using the lower chamber to catch water, run clean water through the spigot to clean it out as well.
+Also, if you are using the lower chamber to catch water, run clean water through the spigot to clean it out.
 Now you are ready to repeat the test.